a-nosnitram/csQuiz/README.md

 # csQuiz
 A quiz web application using React JS.
-Created for personal use (revision).

 To start the program paste the following into the conosole :